awcodes/filament-curator/README.md

 1. `CurationPreset` will need to be updated to the [new format](#curation-presets).
 2. `GliderFallback` will need to be updated to the [new format](#glider-fallback-images).
-3. Custom Glide Server Factories will need to be updated to use the new `GlideServerFactoryProvider`.
+3. Custom Glide Server Factories will need to be updated to use the [new format](#custom-glide-server).

 ## Usage